EdMilman/Fraction-API/README.md

 # Fraction-API
-Java Fraction API for arithmatic on fractions
+Java Fraction API for arithmetic on fractions